survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 Note that I animated `Note` shadow.
 This way the user gets a better indication of what `Note` is being hovered upon.
-This won't work on touch based interfaces but it's a nice touch for the desktop.
+This won't work on touch based interfaces, but it's a nice touch for the desktop.

-Finally we should make those delete buttons stand out less.
+Finally, we should make those delete buttons stand out less.
 One way to achieve this is to hide them by default and show them on hover.
-The gotcha is that deletion won't work on touch but we can live with that.
+The gotcha is that deletion won't work on touch, but we can live with that.

 **app/main.css**